stefanfoulis/deis.io/_posts/2014-04-09-reverse-proxy-showdown.md

 towards the larger goal of `docker run deis/deis`; a container that contains every component of the deis controller in one Docker image.
 One thing we overlooked was the proxy, so I had to come up with a solution that would meet Deis' demands.
-This post explains our research on different proxies and why we decided on choosing nginx as our default router.
+This post explains our research on different reverse proxies.

 We accidentally left out one component when containerizing all the things: a reverse proxy.
 After the release, we decided to start doing some research on the different proxies and to come up with a solution for our use case.
 Of all the proxies available, we decided to look at 6 different proxies.
-After some filtering, we set our eyes on 1 proxy, containerized it, and then ran some more tests against it for your enjoyment (and ours).
 Here's the list of the proxies we looked at:

 - Nginx: a high performance, open source web application accelerator
 - Lighttpd: a secure, fast, compliant, and flexible web-server for high-performance environments